 As a Friend of Bletchley Park, you can enjoy free unlimited year-round access to our heritage site and museum, plus a range of other benefits including exclusive events, previews and discounts.
 As an independent charity, we rely on our visitors, Friends and supporters for the income to secure the long-term future of the site and to help support our award-winning learning programme for children, young people and communities in the UK and from around the world.

 The Codebreakers’ Wall is a specially reserved area in the grounds of Bletchley Park for Veterans, their families and supporters of Bletchley Park to have their names engraved into a brick to share with loved ones for many years to come.
 You can sponsor a brick in your name, in memory of a loved one or in the name of a Veteran to commemorate their wartime achievements.

 By sponsoring a brick you will be helping to complete the transformation of Bletchley Park to ensure a sustainable future for the Trust and to inspire the next generation of Codebreakers.
 The Codebreakers’ Wall will be a memorial that will last for generations at Bletchley Park.
 Bricks are installed twice yearly in the spring and autumn.

 View our online Codebreakers’ Wall.

-Become a Corporate Partner and help us achieve our ambition to become a world-class heritage site, museum and education centre.
+Become a Corporate Partner and help support our world-class heritage site and award-winning learning programme.
 Our development team will work with you to build a strong, mutually beneficial partnership that meets your business needs and preserves the remarkable story of Bletchley Park for future generations.